Basschops/Flask_Image_preview_API/README.md

 This application is available through Docker using the command

     docker run -p 4000:80 dofarrell/pond5:part1

 To build and run the application locally use teh following two commands

     docker build --tag=image_preview .

     docker run -p 4000:80 image_preview

 When the application is running, the APIs can be accessed via the following routes

     navigate to localhost:4000/ping to ping Pond5 site.

     navigate to localhost:4000/system to display system information.

     navigate to localhost:4000/mediainfo/media_id to get preview information of an image, where media_id is the resource id number.

+Unit tests can be ran using the command

+    python test_app.py

+However these will not run in the docker container, hence there may be dependency issues.